ghclark2/ghclark2.github.io/README.md

 ## Games in Progress

-[Algebots2](https://ghclark2.github.io/algebots2Public/) is a work in progress, which will ultimately become a platform based game where the enemies are algebraic problems and are defeated by using a variety of weapons to shoot and manipulate them (because who hasn't at some point wanted to obliterate algebra!).
+[Algebots](https://ghclark2.github.io/AlgebotsPublic/) will ultimately become a platform based game where the enemies are algebraic problems and are defeated by using a variety of weapons to shoot and manipulate them (because who hasn't at some point wanted to obliterate algebra!).
 It is built on the Phaser 3 engine and the work to date has primarily been on:
 - setting up a streamlined way to take an algebraic expression and automatically convert it into an algebot that can be manipulated in the game,
 - correctly rendering the algebot enemies,
 - coding how the various weapons work in the background and